 Using the Process Management feature, you can define a set of process steps-including assigning ownership and due dates-and then track the completion of these steps.
-For example, you could manage and track an annual rollover process, monthly data updates, a planning process, or any specialized process such as cash flow forecasting for financial institutions.
+For example, you could manage and track an annual rollover process, monthly data updates, or any specialized process such as cash flow forecasting for financial institutions.